wiredhut/wiredflow/README.md

 be delivered via MQTT protocol).
 So wiredflow is pretty good solution for continuous streaming workflows.
 It allows configuring HTTP/HTTPS, MQTT, database connectors, schedulers, and much more to use all of it through pure Python.

-Below is a Q&A section to make it clearer to you how this library differs from other more well-known analogues.

-> **Question**: What does "lightweight" mean?
->
-> **Response**: That means that the library only uses native Python to run.
-> Thus for basic usage there is no need to install **docker** or deal with **docker-compose**, you do
-> not need to deploy the **database** locally (or non-locally) or figuring out how perform desired actions
-> on **AWS** with full production infrastructure - you can just use your laptop and run
-> the python script as "hello_world.py".
-The only thing you need to know to work
-> with wiredflow is Python.

----

-> **Question**: What is the advantage of such a lightweight?
->
-> **Response**: 1) Prototyping - you can quickly start listening to your MQTT
-> queues or start collecting data using HTTP requests, etc. 2) Python code
-> would be easy to build into larger projects because using wiredflow has
-> pretty low overhead.
-3) Wiredflow has its own internal scheduler, allowing
-> you to run your services out of the box.

----

-> **Question**: If wiredflow does not use a database, where is the data saved?
->
-> **Response**: In CSV files or in JSON files.
-Yes, this is not a production solution,
-> but it is very convenient to deal with data you unfamiliar with.

----

-> **Question**: What if I want to use the database?
->
-> **Response**: Sure you can use a database, for example you can use a local one
-> or save (and retrieve) the data to the already configured remote one.

----

-> **Question**: Can I create Python scripts that will combine data from multiple
-> sources (APIs) and store data in a storage?
->
-> **Response**: Sure!
-That's exactly what wiredflow is for.

----

-> **Question**: I saw in the documentation that the service can be subscribed to
-> multiple MQTT queues at the same time.
-How does it work?
->
-> **Response**: wiredflow uses the multithreading Python module.
-This allows
-> effective sharing of resources between individual pipelines in your service.

 ---